 You will see the last 30 days’ worth of content in tags you follow and activities and content by people you follow.
 Here is an example from my Activity Stream:

 Note that you can filter these activities various ways: by tags you follow, or by type of activity, or by your network (meaning the people you follow).

 What if you change your mind?
 If you ever decide you’re no longer interested in following a certain tag or a certain member, it’s easy to unfollow it or them: you can do it centrally in your profile.

 Open your profile (click on your avatar in the header and select My Profile).
 This opens your profile dashboard.
 On the profile Dashboard, click on Following in the Connections section.

 The list of people you are following appears.
 There, you can click the Unfollow button next to anyone you no longer wish to follow.
 (They won‘t be notified that you stopped following them, either, so it’s OK to unfollow your boss!
 Just kidding, Craig Cmehil!)

 The tags you follow are also listed in your profile, in the Following section of the Content area.
 Unfollowing them is just a simple click of the Unfollow button.

 Want to take things one step further?
 Turn on your email notifications and receive emails when there are new blog posts or new questions in the tags you follow, or when another member follows you.
 (While you’re setting up those email notifications, take the opportunity to set up notifications for other items of interest, such as when someone at-mentions you or sends you a direct message).

 To set up your email notifications, go to your profile Dashboard and expand the Account & Settings section on the left, then click on Communications.
 The list of email notifications you can set up will appear.

 That’s the power of Following.
-If you’re like me, you’ll find yourself in your Followed Activities several times a day, eager to see if there is new content in the list to check out.
+If you’re like me, you’ll find yourself in your Activity Stream several times a day, eager to see if there is new content in the list to check out.